 Can I get something 3D printed?

 Yes, we can help you with 3D printing.
-Bring your design in STL or OBJ format (.stl or .obj) to Blueprint: The City Library Makerspace (underneath the City Library, on The Square).
+Bring your design in STL or OBJ format (.stl or .obj) to Blueprint: The City Library Makerspace (underneath the City Library, at 7 The Square).
 You can also use Blueprint's computers to design your own objects.

 Our 3D Printers

-The Library prints primarily using PLA plastic filament which is biodegradable and non-toxic, though NOT food-safe.
-ABS, PET, Nylon and other types of filament are sometimes available and prices may differ.
+The Library prints primarily using PLA which is biodegradable and non-toxic, though NOT food-safe.
+PETG filament is also available, and you are welcome to bring your own filament if you require specific properties.

-A limited and variable selection of colours is available.
+PLA filament has the largest range of colours, although we can't guarantee a particular colour will be in stock.
 If you require a specific colour please note this when submitting your print job and we will contact you with alternatives if it is unavailable.

-Cleanup and assembly of multi-part models is left to you.
+Cleanup (including support removal) and assembly of multi-part models is left to you.
 Superglue, contact adhesive or epoxy can be used to join printed parts together.
-If you would like a smoother finish than a model straight off the printer, we recommend a filler-primer that can be sanded or a brush-on resin coating such as XTC-3D before painting.
+If you would like a smoother finish a filler-primer that can be sanded or brush-on resin coating such as XTC-3D are both good options.